-We expect to receive net proceeds from the sale of the notes in this offering of approximately \$ .
-We will use these net proceeds to repay in full the outstanding principal and accrued and unpaid interest on the maturity date for our outstanding 6% Notes due September 15, 2003.
+We expect to receive net proceeds from the sale of the notes in this offering, after deductions for the underwriting discount and estimated offering expenses payable by us, of approximately \$148,434,500.
+We will use these net proceeds toward repayment of the outstanding principal and accrued and unpaid interest on the maturity date for our outstanding 6% Notes due September 15, 2003.